 Drive to the southern eastern tip of Oahu and you’ll find yourself at the Hawaii Kai Golf Course…or should I say courses?
 That’s right, there’s one championship course plus an 18-hole executive course – your choice!

-This championship course was designed by William Bell and erected in
+This championship course was designed by William Bell and

 1973.
 There is 6500 yards of green real estate to play